-Please drive with extra care when visiting the woodland as the entrance road narrows to single track round the blind bend.
-Observe the 20 mph speed limit, and use the marked passing places.
+Please drive with extra care when visiting Chopwell Wood as the entrance road narrows to single track round the blind bend.
+Observe the 20 mph speed limit, and use the marked passing places (but not for parking).

 Did you know that every tree sold helps to fund our work in the Wood throughout the year, so by buying from us you’re not only getting a beautiful real tree, you’re doing your bit to look after this lovely woodland?